Hoosn4/202253340-HussainAlbaqqal-assignment1/assignment-1/docs/ai-usage-report.md

 I learned how to implement the **Intersection Observer API** for scroll-triggered animations, which is more performant than traditional scroll events.
 I also improved my understanding of **responsive design** by refining media queries to handle various mobile viewports correctly.

 ## 4. Responsible Use & Modifications

 Every AI-generated snippet was reviewed and manually adjusted.
-I customized all project descriptions and experience details to reflect my actual work at KFUPM, such as the **Fast3R model** research and winning the **KFUPM Rally**.
+I customized all project descriptions and experience details to reflect my actual work at SWE363 HW1 in KFUPM, such as the **Fast3R model** research and winning the **KFUPM Rally**.
 I also converted JS-style comments in HTML to proper semantic HTML comments to ensure code quality.